Pi Lambda Sigma

 Pi Lambda Sigma (ΠΛΣ) was an American collegiate sorority for Catholic women.
-Pi Lambda Sigma merged with Theta Phi Alpha in 1952.
+It merged with Theta Phi Alpha in 1952.

 History

 Pi Lambda Sigma was founded on June 24, 1921 at Boston University College of Liberal Arts, in Boston, Massachusetts, by women who felt that their need for close relationships and social life could best be fulfilled by a sorority.
 As commuters, they felt that they had little or no chance to form lasting friendships that would draw them back to their university after graduation.
 Pi Lambda Sigma was originally going to be a non-sectarian sorority.
-The Founders, after further consideration, decided that the needs of Catholic women students required a Catholic sorority.
+The founders, after further consideration, decided that the needs of Catholic women students required a Catholic sorority.